CAMDEN COMMUNITY VOLUNTEERING

 In addition to the activities above we could not function without the valuable support of volunteers in every area of our centre, such as:

-Our Commonwealth Home Support Program, helping out in the kitchen, in the activities room and driving our bus
+Our Commonwealth Home Support Program, helping out in the kitchen, in the social programs and driving our bus

 Grounds and garden maintenance